Need a crash course on Bitcoin layers?

 This design has attracted the attention of technical Bitcoiners.

-Spiderchains leverage the Bitcoin base layer in several ways.
-Besides the obvious—using Bitcoin as a settlement, or base, layer—spiderchains use Bitcoin blockhashes as inputs for the Variable Random Functions that select validators and multisig signers.
+Spiderchain leverages the Bitcoin base layer in several ways.
+Besides the obvious—using Bitcoin as a settlement or base layer—spiderchain uses Bitcoin block hashes as inputs for the Variable Random Functions that select validators and multisig signers.
 This design has attracted the attention of technical Bitcoiners such as Jameson Lopp since it doesn’t require a soft fork.
 However the design’s security assumptions rely on a number of factors, making it hard to evaluate in theory.
-Botanix, the team behind spiderchains, has already released a testnet, and devs are stress testing the project to see how it holds up in a public environment.
+Botanix, the team behind spiderchain, has already released a testnet, and devs are stress testing the project to see how it holds up in a public environment.

 Bitcoin Projects in R&D